cynthiatreger/double-hub-vnet-and-ars/README.md

 <img width="698" alt="Scenario 2_Spoke1VM_Effective routes" src="https://user-images.githubusercontent.com/110976272/193461177-fc5b5761-7d16-43cf-8db6-916567e18029.png">

-Traffic from On-prem to Azure is directed to the Branch1 VNET VPN GW (Next Hop = 10.2.254.4).
-Branch1 VPN GW BGP learned routes:
+Traffic from On-prem to Azure is directed to the Branch VNET VPN GW (Next Hop = 10.2.254.4).
+Branch11 VPN GW BGP learned routes:

 <img width="827" alt="Scenario 2_Branch1 VPNGW learned routes" src="https://user-images.githubusercontent.com/110976272/193461603-711a4680-a216-405b-a1ab-76a31ff837cd.png">

 Hub1 & Spoke1 ranges (10.0.0.0/16 & 10.3.0.0/16) are originated from the Hub1 VNET and advertised via the Hub1 VPN GW (AS 100).

 Hub2 & Spoke2 ranges (20.0.0.0/16 & 20.3.0.0/16) are originated from the Hub2 VNET, propagated to Hub1 VNET and advertised via the Hub1 VPN GW.
-AS-path = ARS2 (65515 rewritten in 64000 when reaching ARS1) > NVA2 (64000) > NVA1 (iBGP) > ARS1 (65515) > Hub1VPNGW (100)
+AS-path = ARS2 (65515 overriden to 64000 when reaching ARS1) > NVA2 (64000) > NVA1 (iBGP) > ARS1 (65515) > Hub1VPNGW (100)

 ### Data path & route analysis:

-- The ARS1 advertised routes to the Hub1 CSR NVA include the 10.2.0.0/16 On-prem range with AS-path = Branch1 (300) > Hub1VPNGW (100) > ARS1 (65515):
+- The ARS1 advertised routes to the NVA1 include the 10.2.0.0/16 On-prem range with AS-path = Branch1 (300) > Hub1VPNGW (100) > ARS1 (65515):
  <img width="232" alt="image" src="https://user-images.githubusercontent.com/110976272/193522830-b7bfbd72-6749-418d-9df0-cb68e1b28d1c.png">

-- The 10.2.0.0/16 On-prem range is also “locally” available in Hub2 and its peered VNETs, and advertised by ARS2 to the Hub2 CSR NVA and further to the Hub1 CSR NVA:
+- The 10.2.0.0/16 On-prem range is also “locally” available in Hub2 and its peered VNETs, and advertised by ARS2 to NVA2 and further to NVA1:
  <img width="242" alt="image" src="https://user-images.githubusercontent.com/110976272/193474073-d0d03030-99ec-479e-8fab-bbf3c4dd2577.png">

-- However the Hub1 CSR NVA prefers its “local” Hub1 On-prem route and will not propagate the On-prem route learned from Hub2:
+- However the NVA1 prefers its “local” Hub1 On-prem route and will not propagate the On-prem route learned from Hub2:
  <img width="512" alt="image" src="https://user-images.githubusercontent.com/110976272/193524009-a3ad1f2b-b64f-45de-8572-00b943d04728.png">

 - Instead, it will reflect back to ARS1 the Hub1 10.2.0.0/16 On-prem route received:
  <img width="604" alt="image" src="https://user-images.githubusercontent.com/110976272/193526327-12d8edcc-1000-4c37-84f1-563d43dfefa1.png">
-  This illustrates the impact of the *as-override* configured on the CSR NVA sessions with the ARS.

-- This looped route (no further used) can also be observed on the ARS1 learned routes from the Hub1 CSR NVA, as per the AS-path:
+- This looped route (no further used) can also be observed on the ARS1 learned routes from NVA1, as per the AS-path:
-  Branch1VPNGW (300) > Hub1VPNGW (100) > ARS1 ASN overridden (64000) > NVA1 (64000).
+  Branch1 (300) > Hub1VPNGW (100) > ARS1 (65515 overriden to 64000) > NVA1 (64000).
  <img width="263" alt="image" src="https://user-images.githubusercontent.com/110976272/193523250-53db5d97-980d-4a69-a5fe-d04574c84275.png">

 ## 6.2.
 Failover mode (Hub1-Branch1 S2S down)